dkaris09/phase-0-tracks/version-control/git-definitions2.md

 # Git Definitions

+DBC Instructor Bontgoy has been very helpful in Phase 0.

 **Instructions: ** Define each of the following Git concepts.

 * What is version control?
 Why is it useful?